Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Wash the strawberries well and allow them to soak in a solution of water and baking soda for at least 20 minutes to remove the pesticides.

-• As we mentioned earlier, strawberries can grow mold quickly and contaminate your cage, so you will need to remove any leftover fruit no more than 3 hours after dicing it into small pieces.
+• As we mentioned earlier, strawberries can grow mold quickly and contaminate your pet’s enclosure cage, so you will need to remove any leftover fruit no more than 3 hours after serving it to your pet.

-• Watch your bird for several hours after feeding to see if it has a bad reaction.
+• Watch your bird for several hours after feeding to see if they have a bad reaction.

-• If your cockatoo doesn’t have a bad reaction and appears to enjoy strawberries, you can continue to serve these small amounts once or twice per week.
+• If your cockatoo doesn’t have a bad reaction and appears to enjoy strawberries, you can continue to serve these small amounts as their fruit.
 You could serve it more often, but cockatoos prefer a varied diet, so it’s better to find other fruits that can complement this one.

 divider-birds

-Your cockatoo can eat strawberries, and they are not only healthy for your pet, but they will also be one of your pet’s favorite foods.
-They are safe and nutritious in small amounts but can cause some problems in large amounts as they contain a lot of moisture and sugar.
-The largest danger comes from pesticides that can hide in the many nooks and crannies found on a strawberry but using our cleaning solution will help you get the majority of the chemicals off the food.
+Your cockatoo can eat strawberries, and they are not only healthy for your pet, but they will likely be one of your pet’s favorite foods.
+They are safe and nutritious in small amounts but can cause some problems in large amounts due to their sugar content.
+The largest danger comes from pesticides that can hide in the many nooks and crannies found on a strawberry.
+Therefore, they should be thoroughly washed before being offered to your pet.

 Featured Image Credit: michael sheehan, Shutterstock